RIKEN-RCCS/lens3/v1/doc/design.md

 "minio_pid", "admin", "password", "mux_host", "mux_port",
 "manager_pid", "modification_time"}.

-An __mx:mux-endpoint__ entry is a Mux description that is a record:
+An __mx:mux-endpoint__ entry is a Lens3-Mux description that is a
-{"host", "port", "start_time", "modification_time"}.
-A key is an endpoint (host+port) of a Mux.
+record: {"host", "port", "start_time", "modification_time"}.
+A key is an endpoint (host+port) of a Lens3-Mux.
 The content has no particular use.
-A start-time is a time Mux started.
+A start-time is a time Lens3-Mux started.
 A modification-time is a time the record is refreshed, which is renewed when an entry is gone by expiry.

 #### Routing-Table (DB=3)